-Operational Improvements/Enhancements 8 Operational Improvement/Enhancements - any project proposed to improve and/or enhance the efficiency of a transit facility.
-Operations 8 Operations-costs associated with transit operations such as the ongoing maintenance of transit vehicles including the cost of salaries.
-See Section V, Limited Use of FTA Funds for Operating Purposes.
+Operational Improvements/Enhancements 8 Operational Improvement/Enhancements - any project proposed to improve and/or enhancements of a transit facility. nnce the Operations 8 Operations-costs associated with transit operations such as the ongoing maintenance of vehicles including the cost of salaries.
+See Section V, Limited Use of FTA Funds for Operations.
 Expansion 8 Expansion - any project needed to support expanded service levels.